therion23/logikey/README.md

 - ~/.logilink/kodisecret is the authentication for Kodi in user:pass format, i.e. yodude:howsitgoing
 - ~/.logilink/mpdsecret is the MPD password, i.e. letmein

+(Make sure to chmod 400 all of those!)

 Most important, ~/.logilink/device is what that article above taught you (you did read it, right?).

 You can always file a bug here, as long as you keep in mind this is a tutorial, not something to just deploy.